Jos Stam: Education and career

 He then joined SGI's Aliaswavefront division (which later spun out as Alias Systems Corporation) as a full-time researcher in Toronto and Seattle.
 He started with particle systems for the PowerAnimator software package.
 Then he made significant contributions to the fluids simulation component of Alias' Maya 3D content creation software product.
 As a result of Alias being acquired by Autodesk in early 2006, Stam became a "Senior Research Scientist" at Autodesk, Inc. in Toronto.
-At Alias and Autodesk Jos Stam has worked closely together with Duncan Brinsmead, another expert in the simulation of natural phenomena.
 Stam left Autodesk in 2018.